-The most common cognitive symptoms in the early stages of vascular dementia are:
+The most common symptoms during the early stages of vascular dementia are:

 - problems with planning or organising, making decisions or solving problems

-- difficulties following a series of steps (eg cooking a meal)
+- difficulties following a series of steps (such as cooking a meal)

 - slower speed of thought